luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 https://www.biostarhandbook.com/ontology/david-analysis.html
 https://david.ncifcrf.gov/home.jsp

-Step 1: Load a gene list into the [site](https://david.ncifcrf.gov/tools.jsp):
+Step 1: Load a gene list into the [site](https://david.ncifcrf.gov/tools.jsp) Using the output of DESeq2 resOrderedDT datatable can extract the Entrez terms

 Step 2: Select Gene identifier
+Entrez (or Ensembl depending on which column from the DT you extract)

+Step 3: Clarify List Type

 Explore details through the annotation table, chart or clustering reports Export & save results